ECronin1973/Applied_Statistics_MyWork/README.md

 ## Dataset

-This task will consider the following dataset containing resting heart rates for patients before and after embarking on a two-week exercise program.
+This task will consider the following dataset, which contains resting heart rates for patients before and after embarking on a two-week exercise program.

 | Patient ID | 0  | 1  | 2  | 3  | 4  | 5  | 6  | 7  | 8  | 9  |
 |------------|----|----|----|----|----|----|----|----|----|----|